IrvingCanales/indecision-app/README.md

-# indecision_app
+# Indecision APP VUE JS

-Let the computer make decision for you
+Let the computer make decision for you.
+Simple app in Vue js